flaviobaccarini/text_analysis/README.md

 2) PREPROCESS
 3) PARAMETERS TRAIN \
 In the first section (ANALYSIS) the single variable defined in this section specifies the name of the sub-folder (inside the [datasets](https://github.com/flaviobaccarini/text_analysis/tree/main/datasets) folder) where the data are stored.
-It is assumed that the the folder structure is someting like this:
+It is assumed that the folder structure is something like this:
 ```
 text_analysis
 │   README.md